 Mo: It's interesting because when you're surrounded by a certain group of people too much, there becomes a confirmation bias there.
 And as you said, you're not going to get inspired.

 Bryan: Yeah, if you do that then you won't be able to know what's outside of that group.

-Mahmoud: So, what are you really fascinated by recently?
+Mo: So, what are have you been fascinated by recently?

 Bryan: It sounds weird but I've been really interested in rocks lately.

 Mo: Is it because of the texture?
 What's up with rocks?

 Bryan: Yeah, like, different types of rocks and how they got there.
 Over the last couple of months while riding on the San Gabriel Mountains—which are right up the road from here—they’re some of the fastest growing mountains in the entire world.
 I think they grow around an inch-and-a-half every year.
 The third part of the Lord God and Please Be With Us series is really glacial erratics at night called How Great Thou Art, which I'm still working on.